 Ultimately, these new regulations mean that climate change must become a regular item in your board-meeting agenda.
 For some companies, that might require bringing in expert consultants, but companies should at least consider working with all internal and external business partners to evaluate climate-related risk, including legal counsel, the compliance department, accountants, auditors, real estate managers, and operations managers to get a full view of climate risks across the supply chain.
 After all, it’s only by asking questions that companies can uncover gaps in their knowledge — and take the necessary steps to help protect themselves in the future.

 Directors and officers of organizations are facing higher scrutiny than ever before.
-Learn more about how our directors and officers (D&O) liability insurance solutions from Ironshore can help protect an organization’s leaders from claims arising from management decisions and actions here.
+Learn more about how our directors and officers (D&O) liability insurance solutions can help protect an organization’s leaders from claims arising from management decisions and actions here.

 This website is general in nature, and is provided as a courtesy to you.
 Information is accurate to the best of Liberty Mutual’s knowledge, but companies and individuals should not rely on it to prevent and mitigate all risks as an explanation of coverage or benefits under an insurance policy.
 Consult your professional advisor regarding your particular facts and circumstance.
 By citing external authorities or linking to other websites, Liberty Mutual is not endorsing them.